roman-corgi/corgidb/README.md

 	* DESCRIPTION: Write a brief but complete description of the column, including the units (where applicable)
    	* TABLE: The name of the intended table in the database (case sensitive)

-The spreadsheet should not include anything other than 6 columns - do not include any notes or any other extraneous information.
+The spreadsheet should not include anything other than 6 columns.
+If you wish to add comments, add them in their own separate rows (do not leave any whitespace rows between data and comments).
+All comment rows must have # as the leading character.
+Do **not** use # in any data fields.

 The current database schema may be accessed here: https://plandb.sioslab.com/docs/plandbschema/index.html